Evald Mikson: Early life

 Mikson was born in Tartu, in Governorate of Livonia, then part of the Russian Empire.
 At a young age, he started playing sports, including football, basketball and ice hockey.
 At the age of 19, he joined the army where he served for one and a half year.
 In the 1930s he played football semi-professionally while also studying in the police academy in Tallinn.
-A multi-sport athlete, he also played basketball in Tallinn rom 1934 to 1936.
+A multi-sport athlete, he also played basketball in Tallinn from 1934 to 1936.
 He later worked for the Estonian political police (PolPol).
 He escaped Estonia following the Soviet invasion of Estonia in 1940 but returned during Germany's occupation of Estonia.

 Mikson escaped from Estonia to Sweden in 1944.
 In 1946, he was transported to the Norwegian border, where a boat to Venezuela waited.
-However, the boat was stranded in Iceland, and he remained there until his death.
+However, the boat became stranded in Iceland, and so he remained there until his death.

 After moving to Iceland, he first lived in Akureyri.
 In 1949, he married Sigríður Bjarnadóttir and together they moved to Vestmannaeyjar where he became an athletic coach.
 Mikson has been credited as one of the pioneers of basketball in Iceland and was the first coach of ÍR men's basketball team that competed in the inaugural Icelandic Basketball Tournament in 1952.